Eagle Island, County Mayo – Lighthouse, History & Wildlife

 Overview

-From the moment they were built, the towers have endured the full force of Atlantic swells.
-During construction a great wave swept the partially built West tower and many building materials into the sea.
-A massive storm wall was erected on the seaward side, yet the island continued to be battered.
-Notable incidents include:
+From the moment the towers rose from the rock, they faced the full force of the Atlantic.
+A massive wave swept the partially built West tower and much of the building materials into the sea during construction.
+Engineers responded by erecting a heavy storm wall on the seaward side, but the island remained a battleground with the elements:

-• 17 Jan 1836 – a rock hurled up the cliffs shattered a window 27 m high in the West tower.
+• 17 January 1836 – A rock hurled up the cliffs shattered a window 27 metres high in the West tower, extinguishing the light.
+Keepers restored it within an hour.

-The 1841 census recorded two lighthouses and seven dwellings on the island.
-By 1911 only one dwelling remained.
-Families lived on Eagle Island until the end of the 19th century, when they were rehoused in Corclough on the mainland.
-Lighthouse keepers remained until the station was automated on 31 Mar 1988, after which the island has been unmanned.
+The 1841 census recorded two lighthouses and seven dwellings on Eagle Island.
+Life was isolated and hazardous, but families remained until the end of the 19th century, when they were rehoused in Corclough on the mainland.
+Shore dwellings built on the Termoncarragh Road allowed keepers to semaphore with the island, but the shore houses were eventually abandoned in 1955.
+Lighthouse keepers stayed resident on the island until the station was automated on 31 March 1988, ending over 150 years of human habitation.

 FeatureDetails